agrehli/Treg-GvHD-prophylaxis/README.md

 Includes the code for the processing of TRA/TRB clonotype data of in vitro expansions of Treg cells.
 Calls two Rscripts to generate Figures 1c and S1a.

 <h4>Commands_bulkTCR_GvHD.sh</h4>
 Includes the code for the processing of TRA/TRB clonotype data of Treg reisolated from transplantations in the prophylaxis (GvHD) setting.
-It generates circos plots of clonotype overlaps (Figures 5a & S5a)and triangular presentations of clonotype weights in barycentric coordinates (Figures 5b,c & S5d,e).
+It generates circos plots of clonotype overlaps (Figures 5a & S5a) and triangular presentations of clonotype weights in barycentric coordinates (Figures 5b,c & S5d,e).

 <h4>Commands_bulkTCR_noGvHD.sh</h4>
 Includes the code for the processing of TRA/TRB clonotype data of Treg reisolated from transplantations in the control (no Tconv, noGvHD) setting.
 It generates circos plots of clonotype overlaps (Figures S5b-c) and triangular presentations of clonotype weights in barycentric coordinates (Figures S5f-i).

 <h4>Commands_bulkTCR_noBMT.sh</h4>
 Includes the code for the processing of TRA/TRB clonotype data of resident Treg isolated from wildtype donor mice.
-Calls an Rscripts to generate Figure 5g.
+Calls an Rscripts to generate Figure 5f.

 <h4>Commands_bulkTCR_BMT.sh</h4>
 Includes the code for the analysing combined TRA/TRB clonotype data of Treg reisolated from transplantations in the noGvHD & GvHD settings.
 Generates barcode plots for TRB clonotype distributions shown in Figures 5d, and Figures S5j,k,l.
-Also provides code for Figures related to TRBV segment analyses including plots shown in Figure 5e,f & S5m (generated using Rscript) as well as additional barcode plots shown in Figure S5n.
+Also provides code for Figures related to TRBV segment analyses including plots shown in Figure 5e & S5n (generated using Rscript) as well as additional barcode plots shown in Figure S5o.

 <h4>Rscripts folder</h4>
 Contains R markdown scripts (*.rmd) that are rendered as part of the analyses commands described above as well as corresponding Session Infos.